demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 ## Before You Start

-This pack requires that you must have active instances of both a mail listener and mail sender integration in order to send and receive emails.
+This pack requires that you must have active instances of both a mail listener and mail sender integration in order to send and receive emails, and an active instance of the Demisto REST API integration.
 Configure either the [Gmail integration](https://xsoar.pan.dev/docs/reference/integrations/gmail)  or both the [EWS Mail Sender](https://xsoar.pan.dev/docs/reference/integrations/ews-mail-sender) and [EWS V2](https://xsoar.pan.dev/docs/reference/integrations/ews-v2) integrations.
 In addition, configure the Demisto REST API integration which requires a Demisto API key.